Study contradicts the idea that cell phones are harmful to memory – News

 search details

-The study consisted of 158 volunteers, aged between 18 and 71 years.
-The tests were performed from a memory task that should be reproduced on a tablet or computer with a touch screen.
+The study consisted of 158 volunteers aged between 18 and 71 years.
+The tests were performed based on a memory task that had to be reproduced on a tablet or computer with a touch screen.

 Participants saw about 12 numbered circles and had to drag some to the left and some to the right.
-One side was defined as “high value” (remembering to take the circle this way was worth ten times as much money), and the other was designated “low value”.
+One side was defined as “high value” (remembering to take the circle that way was worth ten times as much money) and the other was designated as “low value”.

-The test was repeated 16 times, half of which had to use only their own memory, and the others could be performed with smartphone reminders.
+The test was repeated 16 times, and on half of the occasions the participants had to use only their own memory and the others could be performed with smartphone reminders.

 The conclusions showed that the volunteers mostly used the reminders to store information about the high-value circles, an attitude that improved their memory in this modality by 18%.